 1941: Direct phone lines were installed in the station in 1941 (7-3311).
 This same number is still in effect today (567-3311).

 1942: The first car communications radio is installed.
 Prior to this, patrol officers would periodically drive by the station and look for a flashing light.
-If the light was flashing, they would come in the station and gather reported information before responding to the scene.
+If the light was flashing, they would enter the station and gather reported information before responding to the scene.

-1951: Officers are required to attend 4 weeks of academy training.
+1951: Officers are required to attend 4 weeks of police academy training.

 1952: The Longmeadow Police Ambulance garage is built to house the town’s ambulance.

 1959: The current Police Station located at 34 Williams Street was erected and it housed both the Longmeadow Police Department and the Longmeadow Fire company.

 1960: Interstate 91 is completed; Longmeadow Police Officers are required to assist Massachusetts State Police with accidents and other police matters due to the MSP barracks being distant (Springfield barracks – Station B3 did not exist until 1982).

 1961: Traffic lights installed at Williams & Laurel, Converse & Laurel and Bliss & Laurel.